-A questionnaire was sent to a selection of experienced published scholars, between November 2018 and February 2019, asking them to offer their views on the standards of teaching and research in their disciplines and in institutions that they are familiar with.
+A questionnaire was sent to a selection of experienced published scholars, between November 2020 and February 2021, asking them to offer their views on the standards of teaching and research in their disciplines and in institutions with which they are familiar.
 The responses were then used to determine which universities were considered the most prestigious.
-The full methodology for the THE World Reputation Rankings 2019 can be found here.
+The full methodology for the THE World Reputation Rankings 2021 can be found here.

 Scroll down for more student perspectives on studying at some of the most prestigious universities in the world.

-Harvard is the oldest higher education institution in the US and was established in 1636.
+Established in 1636, Harvard University is the oldest higher education institution in the US.
 It is considered one of the most prestigious universities in the world and has topped the THE World Reputation Rankings since 2011.

-The institution has been affiliated with 158 Nobel laureates, 32 heads of state and 48 Pulitzer prizewinners, and many other academic accolades and prizes.
+The institution has been affiliated with 161 Nobel laureates, 32 heads of state, 50 Pulitzer prizewinners and many other academic accolades and prizes.

-The central library is the one of the largest academic libraries in the world with 18.9 million volumes, while America’s oldest collection of maps and atlases are stored in the Pusey Library.
+The central library is the one of the largest academic libraries in the world, with 18.9 million volumes, while America’s oldest collection of maps and atlases is stored in the Pusey Library.

-MIT is a university based in the city of Cambridge, Massachusetts, dedicated to the teaching of science and technology.
-The sheer number of Nobel laureates that the institution has generated – an impressive 93 – reveals the calibre of MIT graduates.
+MIT is based in the city of Cambridge, Massachusetts, dedicated to the teaching of science and technology.
+The sheer number of Nobel laureates affiliated with the institution – an impressive 95 – reveals the calibre of MIT graduates.

 Scientific discoveries and technological advances to come out of the college include the first chemical synthesis of penicillin, the development of radar, the discovery of quarks and the invention of magnetic core memory, which aided the development of digital computers.

 Does reputation matter to university students?

 International perspective: a French student in Switzerland